missystem/crypto_learning_sys/README.md

 3. When you click on them, it will show more information<br/>
 They are instructions for RSA method with one example.
 <a href="https://crypto-learning-sys.herokuapp.com" class="image"><img src="images/instruction3.png" alt="" /></a><br/>
-4. After you read through instructions, you can click [Yeah!] to go to the interactive section
+4. After you read through instructions, you can click [Yeah!] to go to the interactive section<br/>
 <a href="https://crypto-learning-sys.herokuapp.com" class="image"><img src="images/instruction4.png" alt="" /></a><br/>
-5. Input numbers selected by yourself in the text box or
-	- You can also click 🎲, we will generate valid numbers for you <br/>
+5. Input numbers selected by yourself in the text box or You can also click 🎲, we will generate valid numbers for you
 <a href="https://crypto-learning-sys.herokuapp.com" class="image"><img src="images/instruction5.png" alt="" /></a><br/>
 6. After input the numbers, click [Go!], and we will check if your numbers are usable or not
 <a href="https://crypto-learning-sys.herokuapp.com" class="image"><img src="images/instruction7.png" alt="" /></a><br/>
 	- If your number is not valid, we will popup small hint